Home / Airblog

 • The course covers kitchen extract components, nuisance management, legislation, and standards.

-• Learn how to conduct an EMAQ+ odour risk assessments and apply tailored solutions for various needs.
+• Learn how to conduct an odour risk assessments and apply tailored solutions for various needs.

 • Learn about filtration solutions and how they can be selected to suit any kitchen extract system.